briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 - aws-cli installed locally configured with the credentials of the administrator user mentioned above
 - A domain name purchased through Route 53 (you can use an external domain name, but that won't be covered in this article)
 - A `key-pair` that you have stored locally in your `~/.ssh` folder that has appropriate permissions (400)

+## Preparing for Deployment

+### Creating a GitHub Environment

+We can create a new GitHub Environment that we can use for testing the deployment of our `DockerEc2` construct and the deployment of our application to the docker swarm cluster that the `DockerEc2` construct sets up.

+### Adding Environment Secrets to GitHub for use in GitHub Actions

+- **`SSH_PRIVATE_KEY`** - This is the private key used to connect to the EC2 instance for securely communicating to the swarm cluster on EC2 from our GitHub Actions environment.
+- **`STACK_NAME`** - this will be used to name our stack.
+It defines the environment of the application being deployed.
+- **`HOST_NAME`** - this will be used to request the Route 53 A Record
+- **`ZONE_NAME`** - this will be used to lookup an existing Hosted Zone

+You can add other environment variables that you want to use in backend services (gunicorn, celery, etc), and you must add these to the `environmentVariables` property of the `DockerEc2` construct as a mapping.

+### Adding Repository secrets to our GitHub project

+For the `django-step-by-step` repository, we can add the following repository secrets that will be available in all environments that we create in this repository:

+- **`AWS_ACCESS_KEY_ID`**
+- **`AWS_ACCOUNT_ID`**
+- **`AWS_DEFAULT_REGION`**
+- **`AWS_SECRET_ACCESS_KEY`**

+## Deploying the Application

+Once all of the GitHub secret values are set, you can deploy the application by pushing a git tag with the format: `v#.#.#`.
+This will trigger a deployment using the `.github/workflows/deploy.yml` GitHub Actions workflow.
+This workflow does the following:

+- Deploys a CloudFormation stack named with the `STACK_NAME` environment variable
+- Deploys an EC2 instance
+- The EC2 instance `UserData` scripts sets up the instance to run our application by installing docker and running `docker stack deploy`

+This deploys both the infrastructure and the application in the same operation.

+## Updating the application

+To update the application, there are two options.
+You can rerun the same infrastructure pipeline that was used to initially create the stack, or you can run the application update pipeline.

+Running the infrastructure pipeline may replace the EC2 instance and recreate the swarm cluster (depending on what values in the CDK construct have been changed), but the application will all be persisted since everything is stored in EFS.

+The application update pipeline updates the application by running `docker stack deploy` and also recreates docker secrets in case those have changed.
+Secret values are updated by changing the value of the GitHub environment secrets in the GitHub UI.

+## Debugging and deploying from your local machine

 ## [12 Factor App](https://12factor.net/)